Overview of AR and VR:

 1. Brand Awareness:

-When you want technology to speak on behalf of you, one of the best ways to do that is trying innovative ideas with technologies in your business.
+When you want technology to speak on behalf of you, one of the best ways to do that is trying innovative ideas with techniques in your business.

 One of the best examples of using AR/VR for marketing products and services is McDonald’s who is a trailblazer in various marketing strategies.